Energy-momentum squared symmetric Teleparallel gravity: $f(Q,T_{\mu\nu}T^{\mu\nu})$ gravity: Some specific Toy-models

 where $\zeta=\frac{4}{f_{0}\left(1+8k+3k^{2}\right)}$~~ and~~ $\xi=1+3k^{2}$.
 The term on the RHS is the non-conservation term.
 Setting the non-conservation term equal to zero and solving the corresponding differential equation for the scale factor we have the two following evolution of the universe,

 where $\sigma=1+8k+3k^{2}$, $\xi=1+3k^{2}$, $\varrho=k+1$ and $C_{3}$ is the integration constant.
 The first value suggests that the scale factor is a constant suggesting a static evolution of the universe.
 Since the scale factor does not grow with time the universe does not expand.
 This is contrary to our observations.
 So we ignore this result.
 The other expression gives an exponential type evolution of the universe.
 It is quite certain that this will correspond to a de-Sitter like evolution of the universe for suitable initial conditions.
 So there exists conditions under which this model may satisfy the standard energy momentum conservation relation.
-The deceleration parameter for this model is plotted in fig.4.
-From the figure we see that the there is a transition of $q$ from positive level to negative level at some finite value of $t$.
-These values of $t$ for each trajectory correspond to the redshift value $z\approx 0.6$, where the universe enters into the accelerating phase from a decelerating one.
+The deceleration parameter for this model is plotted in figure (6).
+From the figure we see that the there is a transition of $q$ from positive level to negative level at some finite value of the dimensionless time $\tau_p$.
+These values of $\tau_p$ for each trajectory correspond to the redshift value $z\approx 0.6$, where the universe enters into the accelerating phase from a decelerating one.
 This is cosmologically viable with the observations.
+Here the dependency of the deceleration parameter on the initial conditions grows with time, which is contrary to the result obtained from the previous model.